Yizhao111/Yizhao111.github.io/awards.md

 ## Services
 - Sep 2021 - Sep 2024：Monitor of Software Engineering of NEU
 - Sep 2021 - Sep 2022：Present of Science and Technology Organization of NEU
-- Apr 2021 - Sep 2022: Cadre of artificial Intelligence Club
+- Apr 2021 - Sep 2022：Cadre of artificial Intelligence Club
 - Sep 2020 - Sep 2021：Study Commissioner of Class 2002

 <!-- ## Scholarships